PRIORITY PARTNERS MANAGED CARE ORGANIZATION

 For More Information

 This document is available in other languages and alternate formats that meet the guidelines for the Americans with Disabilities Act.
-If you have questions and would like more information, you may contact PPMCO Compliance Division at 1-800-654-9728.
+If you have questions and would like more information, you may contact PPMCO Customer Service at 800-654-9728.

 Exercise of Rights, Questions, or Complaints